leo-bogert/bumblebee-multiscreen-tools/README.md

 They will be finished in 2018, check for new commits regularly.
 A proper README with instructions on how to configure Bumblebee will be provided as well.

+The Noveau drivers provide [much more simple configuration of Optimus](https://nouveau.freedesktop.org/wiki/Optimus/] than Bumblebee and if they work for you you should prefer them.
+Once I am done with this repository for Bumblebee I will investigate whether I can adapt it to user Noveau and if yes, update this README to point to that.

 ### Depedencies

 The ```switch-screen``` script assumes the display manager is LightDM (which is e.g. used by Kubuntu 14.04).
 If your distribution uses a different one you need to change the XAUTHORITY variable there.